Brijuni Islands National Park off the western coast of Istria

 Electric Train or Bicycle

-The most popular way to explore Veliki Brijun, allowing easy access to all main sites.
+The most popular way to explore Veliki Brijun, with easy access to every main site on the island.

 Tito's Summer Residence